riserroad/jumpingstiltsmanager/README.md

 4. put the file on the server ( **only the public folder must be accessible by the server** ) in the project folder at the root
 5. type the php bin / console doctrine command: migration: migrate check that all works, and add data.
+6. create a user manually (directly in BDD by generating the hash on the table **User** or temporarily deactivate security on the route **/register** in order to create a new user (be careful, do not forget to reactivate Security )
+7. type the command `php bin/console doctrine: migration: migrate`
+8. check that all works, and add data.

+9. for sending emails plan a crontable on the command: `php bin/console riserroad: verif-lending --mail` (by default, this sends to the email addresses of members of the Riser Road office, modified if necessary in the _Service/mailManager.php_ code

 ## FUNCTIONING

 go to the admin area